wayne-kirk-schmidt/google-publish-tools/README.md

 Scripts and Functions:

-    1. gpublish - this is the first script combining upload, download, and file conversion
+    1. gpublish - this script combines upload, download, and file conversion with mkdir

+    2. gmkdir - this is another version of mkdir, supporting creating directory trees

 To Do List: